 Repayment of equity

-Interest payments to non-resident companies are currently not subject to WHT (provided no Austrian real estate property is used as security).
+Interest payments to non-resident companies are currently not subject to WHT.

-Interest on Austrian bank deposits received by individuals resident in the European Union is not subject to WHT.
-The background of this law is that Austria agreed on the automatic exchange of information (according to directive 2014/107/EU).
+Interest on Austrian bank deposits received by individuals resident in the European Union is not subject to WHT, as Austria agreed on the automatic exchange of information (according to directive 2014/107/EU).

 On royalties paid to a non-resident company, Austrian WHT at a rate of 20% has to be deducted.
 This tax rate can be reduced under an applicable DTT or under the application of the EU Interest Royalty Directive, which was implemented in Austrian Tax Law (please see Refund method and Exemption at source method under Dividend WHT above for further details).

-The following table lists the countries with which Austria has signed a DTT and provides details of the amount of Austrian WHT.
+The following table lists the countries that have signed a DTT with Austria and provides details of the amount of Austrian WHT.

 |Dividends (1, 2)||Interest (3)||Royalties, licences (4)|